-Pre-launch of groundbreaking report between China and India on climate change held
+Pre-launch of a groundbreaking report between China and India on climate change held

 Dr. Rajendra K. Pachauri, Chair of the Nobel Peace Prize-winning Intergovernmental Panel on Climate Change (IPCC), today addressed Chinese and international experts on global climate change issues, at an event organized by UNDP China which also featured a discussion of a groundbreaking report between China and India on low carbon collaboration.